SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

 }
 ```

-Becomes this when compile to JavaScript:
+When compiled to JavaScript, it looks like:

 ```js
 var Fruits;